 “Help me prioritize!
 What do we fix first?”

 “I’m thinking about getting a focus group together and asking everyone what would you most like to see changed around here?
-What should we address first?
-Then we can get a prioritized list and perhaps design a survey”.
+What should we address first?”

 Do you think it’s fluffy?

-“It’s great to grow as fast as we are, but it makes it harder to work on the bigger picture things.
-Now we just need to find ways to respond faster to the challenges that come up.”
+“It’s great to grow as fast as we are, but it makes it harder to work on the bigger picture things.”

 Employee Morale on the Balanced Scorecard